hacktoon/nami/README.md

 ### HydrologyLayer
 - River that start on small seas can't go much further
+  - mark basin as sea basin
-- Height of terrain often make waterfalls or rapids
+- type of stretch often make waterfalls or rapids

 ### TopologyLayer
+- Set city type using a fill from capital point
 - Each city in block map can occupy tiles as zones or neighborhoods
 - Dungeon types and levels like cat quest
   - dungeons at high level like 79